axaysd/portfolioagent5/README.md

 # 📊 Portfolio Management Assistant

-Built this tool (POC) for an investment firm that sell model portfolios for easier and smarter onboarding of assets.
+Built this tool (POC) for an investment firm client that sell model portfolios for easier and smarter onboarding of assets.

 ## ✨ Features